-Beginning in 1958, the Mammoth County (now Community) Water District has supplied water and wastewater services to Mammoth Lakes.
+Formed in 1957, the Mammoth County (now Community) Water District provides water and wastewater services to Mammoth Lakes.
 Until the mid-1970s, water diverted from Mammoth Creek was adequate to meet needs of up to 1,400 acre-feet/year.
 In 1978, the district obtained a permit from the State Water Resources Control Board to divert additional water.
 The permit includes several conditions that attempt to limit the impacts of the water diversion on the Mammoth Creek fishery.
 The District has also pursued groundwater well development, promotion of water conservation, system leakage repairs, and production of reclaimed water for irrigation.
 Although the resident population is currently about 8,200, instantaneous population on weekends and holidays often increases by up to four times for short periods.
 This high variability in demand is unusual among water supply utilities.
-The Mammoth Community Water District has applied the Town's estimates of peak population numbers and transient occupancy rates to determine an "effective annual population" to account for the variability in daily demand in its current Urban Water Management Plan (Mammoth Community Water District, 2011a).
+The Mammoth Community Water District has applied the Town's estimates of peak population numbers and transient occupancy rates to determine an "effective annual population" of 15,900 in 2015 to account for the variability in daily demand in its current Urban Water Management Plan (Mammoth Community Water District, 2011a and 2017).

-Total water use (delivered plus unaccounted water) within the district was 2,565 acre-feet in 1992; 2,641 acre-feet in 1995; 3,287 acre-feet in 2001; 3,421 acre-feet in 2005; and 2,691 acre-feet in 2010 (Mammoth Community Water District, 2005 and 2011a).
+Total water use (delivered plus unaccounted water) within the district was 2,565 acre-feet in 1992; 2,641 acre-feet in 1995; 3,287 acre-feet in 2001; 3,421 acre-feet in 2005; 2,691 acre-feet in 2010; and 1,796 acre-feet in 2015 (Mammoth Community Water District, 2005, 2011a, 2017).
 The District's most recent assessment determined that there is sufficient water from existing supplies and one new planned groundwater production well to meet demands under a range of water year types.
 The existing supplies and current use were quantified as a maximum of 2,760 acre-feet from surface water and 3,400 acre-feet from groundwater.
 A study for the district estimated that a total volume of 3,800 acre-feet could be pumped from groundwater within the Mammoth Basin (generally within town boundaries) without significant impacts to streams or springs within the basin (Wildermuth Environmental, Inc., 2003).